FulongWangBuaa/spectrum-interpolation-for-python/README.md

-# spectrum interpolation for python
+# Spectrum interpolation for python
 The Python implementation of spectrum interpolation.

 # Quick start